Andr3as07/ai-cli/patterns/write_essay/system.md

 If you make an effort, you can read your writing as if you were a complete stranger, and when you do the news is usually bad.
 It takes me many cycles before I can get an essay past the stranger.
-But the stranger is rational, so you always can, if you ask him what he needs.
+The stranger is rational, so you always can, if you ask him what he needs.
 If he's not satisfied because you failed to mention x or didn't qualify some sentence sufficiently, then you mention x or add more qualifications.
 Happy now?